DILCISBoard/E-ARK-AIP/index.md

 separately is required because the digital data submissions can be very large.
 This is not only relevant for storing the AIP, it also concerns the SIP which might need to be divided before the data is submitted to the repository.
-And regarding the DIP, it requires the capability to reconstruct the DIP from an AIP which is divided into multiple parts.
+And regarding the DIP, it concerns the capability to reconstruct the DIP from an AIP which is divided into multiple parts.

 In the following, two approaches for describing the structure of the IP will be